mikewesthad/phaser-3-tilemap-blog-posts/posts/post-1/README.md

 _↳ Changing the tilemap format_

-(Note: one recent release of Tiled 1.1.6 changed the map export format in a way that breaks Phaser's import.
-It was changed back in the 7/17/18 release, so if you are having trouble with your map, make sure to grab the latest!)
+Important note!
+A recent release of Tiled (version 1.2) changed the map export format in a way that breaks Phaser's map importing.
+If you are running into problems loading your maps (especially if collision info isn't loading), make sure you are using at least Phaser 3.14.0.

 ## Loading a Tiled Map